bwsewell/bwsewell.github.com/_posts/2013-03-12-viable_replacements_for_the_password.md

 - Require passwords to be longer than 8 characters
 - Require passwords to include at least 2 numbers
 - Require passwords to include at least 1 non-alphanumeric value
-- Don't allow passwords to be the same as the username
+- Don't allow passwords to be the same as the username or email address
 - Don't allow passwords to be any of the ones on [this list](http://www.zdnet.com/blog/security/25-most-used-passwords-revealed-is-yours-one-of-them/12427)
 - Require users to reset passwords once a year
 - Allow users to be notified every time someone logs in to their account (via text, email, etc) and have the ability to disable their account to prevent any fraudulent activity